Somatic Therapy & Compassionate Inquiry

 • We use movement, bodywork, mindfulness, and embodiment practices to heal past traumas, stuck emotions, and when appropriate, manage flare-ups

 • While this approach is suited for anyone who has the desire to change.
-I exclusively work with the following populations: autoimmune disorders, long COVID, anxiety, depression, PTSD, C-PTSD, FND, eating disorders, dissociative disorders, suicidality, kinesiophobia, chronic pain conditions, suicide loss survivors, and the LGBTQ+ community.
+I exclusively work with the following populations: autoimmune disorders, long COVID, anxiety, depression, PTSD, C-PTSD, FND, POTS, Chronic Fatigue Syndrome, PMOS, eating disorders, dissociative disorders (including DID and OSDD), suicidality, kinesiophobia, chronic pain conditions, suicide loss survivors, and the LGBTQ+ community.

 • We move at the pace of safety and we go only as fast as you’re safe.
 Meaning, you’ll experience some discomfort but if at any point it becomes unbearable, we slow down.

-• We take the last 5-10 minutes of each session coming back to the present, recapping, and discussing homework and takeaways.
+• We spend the last 5-10 minutes of each session on integration and transition, offering you space to process the work, identify takeaways, and leave feeling grounded.

 What is Relational Somatic Therapy?